Equinox blessings throughout the Earth. May there be Peace and Harmony on this day of balance.

 8) Ostara is not an old name for the Spring Equinox.
 Only modern pagans use it in that way.
 The Spring Equinox was first called ‘Ostara’ in the 1970s.

-9) Hares and rabbits were introduced to Britain by the Romans and are not an indigenous species, so it is impossible for rabbits to have been sacred to any indigenous Goddess.
+9) Hares and rabbits were introduced to Britain by the Romans and are not indigenous, so it is impossible for rabbits to have been sacred to any indigenous Goddess.

 The advice of the Order of Celtic Wolves is always to check the facts before you share them.

-Equinox blessings to you 🙏 and Easter also doesn’t fall until the next full moon and we’ve already had one earlier in the week, so Easter will be later this year.
+Equinox blessings to you 🙏 and Easter also doesn’t fall until after the next full moon, so Easter this year is in April.
+The dates tie in with the Jewish passover.